KGLab-HDU/TKDE-under-review-Native-Hybrid-Queries-via-ANNS/NHQ-NPG_kgraph/README.md

  Meaning of the parameters:

 ```
-<data_file> is the path of the origin data.
+<data_file> is the path to the original object set.
-<att_file> is the path of the corresponding structured labels of the origin data.
+<att_file> is the path to the structured attributes of the original objects.
 <save_graph> is the path of the NHQ-NPG_kgraph to be saved.
 <save_attributetable> is the path of the attributes codes to be saved.
 <K> is the 'K' of kNN graph.